 If the credit bureau finds that it is not an error, you may be able to include a brief statement in your credit reports explaining your dispute to future lenders.

-It also helps to request information about how the credit bureau conducted the investigation.
-If you’re still not satisfied, you may file a complaint with the Consumer Financial Protection Bureau.
+It could also help to request information about how the credit bureau conducted the investigation.

 There isn’t much you can do to remove accurate items from your credit reports.
 As the FTC notes, “When negative information in your report is accurate, only the passage of time can assure its removal.”

 But even if you’ve made financial mistakes in the past, it’s never too late to rebuild your credit.

 According to a 2012 study conducted by the Federal Trade Commission, one out of every five Americans had an error that was corrected after it was disputed, on at least one of their three credit reports.
 And 5 percent of consumers suffered from an error so serious it could lead to less favorable loan terms.

 These mistakes can range from a small typo in the spelling of your name to mysterious credit cards you never opened showing up on one or more of your credit reports.
 The former could be an honest mistake, while the latter could be a telltale sign of identity theft.

 In any case, you should take these sorts of credit reporting errors seriously.
 Left unattended, they may limit your ability to get the best interest rates on credit cards, loans and mortgages.